-Exhibit IMM-0003 provides the FTE formula at 11.
+22 Exhibit IMM-0003 provides the FTE formula at 11.
 Exhibit IMM-0004 shows the WACC formula at 7.

-See spreadsheet attached to the Market Monitor's response to discovery question S-IMM-1.3, Exhibit IMM-0018.
+23 See spreadsheet attached to the Market Monitor's response to discovery question S-IMM-1.3, Exhibit IMM-0018.

-1 Q 17.
+Q 17.
 DOES SCHEDULE 6A PROVIDE FOR FULL RECOVERY OF CAPACITY COSTS OVER A DEFINED PERIOD?

 - A. Yes.
 Schedule 6A provides that at the conclusion of the recovery of the specific and discrete investment cost over the defined term of the recovery period, recovery of the investment cost using the Capital Cost Recovery Rate is complete.
-The Capital Cost Recovery Rate is specifically designed for the recovery of a discrete fixed capital investment plus a return on the invested capital.
-When the Capital Cost - 8 Recovery Rate has served its purpose and provided a return of and on the - 9 investment, continued black start service is then compensated under the default rate.
+The Capital - 6 Cost Recovery Rate is specifically designed for the recovery of a discrete fixed - 7 capital investment plus a return on the invested capital.
+When the Capital Cost - Recovery Rate has served its purpose and provided a return of and on the investment, continued black start service is then compensated under the default rate.

-10 Q 18.
-WHAT IS THE DIFFERENCE BETWEEN A STATED RATE AND A FORMULA RATE?
+10 Q 18.WHAT IS THE DIFFERENCE BETWEEN A STATED RATE AND A11FORMULA RATE?

-- A. A stated rate is a fixed value approved by the Commission.
+A. A stated rate is a fixed value approved by the Commission.
 A formula rate is a formula approved by the Commission with defined inputs.
 As input values change, the new values are used in the formula to calculate the applicable rate.
 The Capital Cost Recovery Rate is a formula rate.
-The CRF, a component of the Capital Cost - Recovery Rate, is a specific formula rate with clearly defined characteristics that distinguish it from other formula rates.
+The CRF, a component of the Capital Cost Recovery Rate, is a specific formula rate with clearly defined characteristics that distinguish it from other formula rates.

 18 Q 19.
-WHY DO THE EXISTING CRF VALUES RESULT IN AN
+WHY DO THE EXISTING CRF VALUES RESULT IN AN OVERRECOVERY OF CAPITAL COSTS FOR BLACK START UNITS SELECTED PRIOR TO JUNE 6, 2021?

-19 OVERRECOVERY OF CAPITAL COSTS FOR BLACK START UNITS
+A. The CRFs, when multiplied by the capital investment amount, result in an annual revenue payment that is sufficient to provide for the return on and return of the capital investment and to provide for the income taxes associated with the annual revenue payment over the term of the CRF.

-20 SELECTED PRIOR TO JUNE 6, 2021?
+The original CRF calculation, which resulted in values calculated by the Market Monitor and proposed by PJM for inclusion in the OATT in 2005, and included in Schedule 6A of the PJM OATT in 2009, was based on a federal income tax rate of Bercent and depreciation using the 15 year Modified Accelerated Cost Recovery System (MACRS).
+(See for example Exhibits IMM-0005 at 6, IMM-0006 at 7, IMM-0007 at 8, IMM-0008 at 9, IMM-0012 at 9.)

-- A. The CRFs, when multiplied by the capital investment amount, result in an annual revenue payment that is sufficient to provide for the return on and return of the capital investment and to provide for the income taxes associated with the annual revenue payment over the term of the CRF. - The original CRF calculation, which resulted in values calculated by the Market - Monitor and proposed by PJM for inclusion in the OATT in 2005, and included in - 27 Schedule 6A of the PJM OATT in 2009, was based on a federal income tax rate of - 28 36 percent and depreciation using the 15 year Modified Accelerated Cost Recovery - 29 System (MACRS).
-(See for example Exhibits IMM-0005 at 6, IMM-0006 at 7, - 30 IMM-0007 at 8, IMM-0008 at 8, IMM-0012 at 9.) - The TCJA reduced the federal income tax rate for existing and new investments, - including black start investments, effective January 1, 2018.
+- 31 The TCJA reduced the federal income tax rate for existing and new investments, - 32 including black start investments, effective January 1, 2018.
 The TCJA reduced the - federal corporate income tax rate to 21 percent.
-The TCJA also included a provision
+The TCJA also included a provision that allows for 100 percent bonus depreciation for property placed in service after September 27, 2017, and before January 1, 2023.^{24 25}